top of page

 Untitled39_20221030232837.png

-All of the worlds coffee is grown in a region of the world designated as "The Coffee Belt".
-This region is around the equator creating this belt like shape in the image.
-Countries in this area include Mexico, Colombia, Kenya, Indonesia, and many others.
+All of the worlds highest quality coffee is grown in a region of the world designated as "The Coffee Belt".
+This region is around the equator, represented by the area between the lines on the image.
+Common coffee supplying countries in this area include Mexico, Colombia, Kenya, Indonesia, and many others.
 This portion of the world provides mere perfect growing conditions for coffee.
-It is also the part of the world where the beans are from that influences flavor and aroma of the coffee.
+Specifically which countries or more broadly which regions coffee comes from can have a substantial impact on coffee flavor.

 Farms

-Coffee is often grown on large farms.
+Coffee, as with any agricultural product, is grown on farms.
+Some farms are as little as 1-2 acres, others take up whole country sides.
 These farms are within the previously mentioned "Coffee Belt".
-Coffee farms are a vital part of the process and are something that needs protection.
+Coffee farms are a vital part of the process and are something that require protection.
 This is why Speiser only purchases beans from farms that are ethical, sustainable, and transparent in their practices.

 colombian-coffee-farms-2021-08-26-22-29-39-utc.jpg